muelphil/personalwebsite/docs/_posts/2024-01-01-Illumination.markdown

 illuminated_hls = Image.fromarray(illuminated_hls_data)
 ```

-If you have issues or feedback, please let me know via [https://github.com/muelphil/illumination_using_wgif](https://github.com/muelphil/illumination_using_wgif) :)
+If you have issues or feedback, please let me know via the [Github-Repo](https://github.com/muelphil/illumination_using_wgif) :)